 Jesus’ eternality and pre-existence in John’s Gospel

-Yahweh is the most common name of God found in the Old Testament, being used over 6800 times in reference to him.
-Another name for God in the Old Testament is Elohim, which is used over 2500 times, as in the phrase "the Lord God" (YHWH Elohim).
+Yahweh is the most common name of God in the Old Testament, being used over 6800 times.
+Another name for God in the Old Testament is Elohim, which is used over 2500 times, as in the phrase “the Lord God” (YHWH Elohim).

-In the New Testament, there are many scriptures where the writers apply to Jesus passages that were written in reference to Yahweh in the Old Testament.
+In the New Testament, there are many scriptures the writers apply to Jesus that referred to Yahweh in the Old Testament.
 The practice of the New Testament writers is so common that its significance may escape us.
-By using Yahweh scriptures for Jesus, these writers are implying that Jesus was Yahweh, or God, made flesh.
-Of course, we shouldn’t be surprised that the writers make this comparison, because Jesus himself explained that Old Testament passages applied to him (Luke 24:25-27, 44-47; John 5:39-40, 45-46).
+By using Yahweh scriptures for Jesus, these writers are implying that Jesus was Yahweh, or God, now made flesh.
+We shouldn’t be surprised that the writers make this comparison, because Jesus himself explained that Old Testament passages applied to him (Luke 24:25-27, 44-47; John 5:39-40, 45-46).

 If we go back to Isaiah 41:4, 43:10 and 46:4, we can see the background for Jesus’ reference to himself in John’s Gospel as ego eimi (“I AM”).
 In Isaiah 41:4, God or Yahweh says: “I, the Lord…I am he.”
 In Isaiah 43:10 he says “I am he,” and later says, “‘You are my witnesses,’ declares the Lord, ‘that I am God’” (verse 12).
 In 46:4, God (Yahweh) again refers to himself as “I am he.”

-The Hebrew phrase "I am he" is translated in the Greek version of the Holy Scriptures, the Septuagint (which the apostles used), by the phrase ego eimi in Isaiah 41:4; 43:10; and 46:4.
-It seems clear that Jesus’ made the "I am he" statements as references to himself because they directly connected to God’s (Yahweh’s) statements about himself in Isaiah.
-John said, in effect, that Jesus was saying he was God in the flesh (John 1:1, 14, which introduces the Gospel and speaks of the Word’s divinity and incarnation, prepares us for this fact.)
+The Hebrew phrase “I am he” is translated in the Greek version of the Holy Scriptures, the Septuagint (which the apostles used), by the phrase ego eimi in Isaiah 41:4; 43:10; and 46:4.
+Jesus’ made the “I am he” statements as references to himself because they directly connected to God’s (Yahweh’s) statements about himself in Isaiah.
+John said, in effect, that Jesus was saying he was God in the flesh (a point also taught in John 1:1, 14, which introduces the Gospel and speaks of the Word’s divinity and incarnation.)

-We’ve seen that the Gospel of John makes a clear connection between Jesus and Yahweh, the name of God in the Old Testament.
-But we should also notice that John does not equate Jesus with the Father (and neither do the other Gospels).
+The Gospel of John makes a clear connection between Jesus and Yahweh, the name of God in the Old Testament.
+We should also notice that John does not equate Jesus with the Father (and neither do the other Gospels).
 Jesus, for example, prays to the Father (John 17:1-15).
 John understands that the Son is distinct from the Father—and he also sees that both are distinct from the Holy Spirit (John 14:15, 17, 25; 15:26).
-Since that is so, John’s identification of Jesus as God, or Yahweh (if we think of his Hebrew, Old Testament name), is a Trinitarian explanation of God’s being.
+John’s identification of Jesus as God, or Yahweh (if we think of his Hebrew, Old Testament name), is therefore a Trinitarian explanation of God’s being.